British Bred Produce Stakes

-The British Bred Produce Stakes is a greyhound racing competition held annually at Swindon Stadium.
+The British Bred Produce Stakes was a greyhound racing competition held annually at Swindon Stadium.

 History

 It was inaugurated in 1946 at Eastville Stadium in Bristol when it was known as the Western Two-Year Old Stakes.
 The following year it was renamed the Western Two-Year Old Produce Stakes in order to distinguish the event as a produce event (restricted to puppies from specifically Wales and the West).

 The competition was later extended to all regions but remained a puppy event.
 Following the closure of Bristol in 1997 it switched to sister track Swindon.
 The event today is open to British Bred greyhounds only.
-After 2019 the competition will be held on the revamped Swindon circuit.
+After 2019 the competition was held on the revamped Swindon circuit.

+In 2025 Swindon ran the event for the last time, following the imminent closure of track.